ib-ganz/eloquify/README.md

 ```
 const post = await Post.find(1)
 ```
-All records automatically converted to an instance of the model.
-So if you execute `post instanceof Post`, this will return `true`.
+All records are automatically converted to an instance of the model.
+So if you execute `post instanceof Post`, it will return `true`.
-There is no collection api in this library since `all()` and `get()` return native javascript array that you can map or do any other operations.
+There is no collection api in this library since `all` and `get` return native javascript array that you can map or do any other operations.

 #### Selecting Column
 To retrieve only some columns: